-- Explore the biases you bring to what you read and gain a perspective into journalists' agendas which influence how they present scientific evidence.
+- Assess the biases you bring to what you read and gain a perspective into journalists' agendas which influence how they present scientific evidence.

-- Discuss where to obtain the information you can trust about food & nutrition and use tools that help identify unreliable studies.
+- Identify where to find reliable information about food and nutrition and use tools that help identify unreliable studies.